#1 Home Improvement Retailer

 How do I plant fruit seeds?

 Follow the directions on your seed package.
-It'll tell you when to start them indoors and when to direct sow.
-Generally, you'll add 3–5 seeds per planting hole, then push them down with your finger.
-Mark where you planted them with a twig, wooden craft stick, or flag so you don't think they're weeds later.
+It'll tell you when to start them indoors and when to plant them outside.
+Generally, you'll add 3–5 seeds per planting hole, then press them into the soil at the correct depth.
+Mark where you buried the seeds with a flag, toothpick, or twig so you don't mistake them for weeds later.

 Can I strengthen my seedlings before planting them outdoors?